dimodigital/Automated_code_Ecxel/README.md

 		1. Open terminal in Pychrm
 		2.  then type,
 		3.  **pip install xlsxwriter**
 		4. Hit  Enter
 	- [ ]  After Run code

-- [ ]   2.
-If you are not using PyCharm IDE,
+- [ ]   2.If you are not using PyCharm IDE,
 	1. Then Create new folder
 	2.  clone this Repository
 	3. Then type , **pip install -r requirements.txt**